 We recommend quality merino wool tops and bottoms for your base layers.
 High quality merino wool breathes well, it manages moisture, and it dries quickly.
 An added benefit is that it resists odors much better than synthetics.
 We recommend a lightweight set of merino base layers, and a heavier set for cold weather.
 Don’t forget some merino wool boxer shorts to complete your base layer.

-We like packing two options for mid-layers.
-First, pack a lightweight sweater or vest.
-Next, pack a puffy jacket for colder temps.
-Having two different insulating layers will allow you to adjust to conditions as needed.
+We like packing two or three lightweight options for mid-layers.
+First, pack a lightweight jacket or vest.
+Next, pack a warm, puffy jacket for colder temps.
+Finally, you might want an option that falls somewhere between the two – a mid-weight jacket or pullover.
+Having a few options will allow you to adjust to conditions as needed.

-For your lighter insulation layer, consider a fleece jacket or pullover.
-This will add some nice warmth without adding a lot of weight to your system.
+For your lighter insulation layer, consider a lightweight windbreaker or vest.
+This will add warmth and wind protection without adding much weight to your system.

-For your warmer insulation piece, go with a down or synthetic puffy.
+For your warmest insulation piece, go with a down or synthetic puffy jacket.
 These jackets are light and they easily stuff into your pack when you don’t need them.
-But it also provides excellent warmth when conditions turn cold.
-Look for a puffy jacket that has a durable face fabric and a DWR coating that can repel rain and snow.
+They provide excellent warmth when conditions turn cold.
+Down has the highest warmth-to-weight ratio but many companies offer quality synthetic options as well.

 Gloves and Accessories